Lymphangioleiomyomatosis (LAM) Research Protocols and Participation

 The Center for LAM Research and Clinical Care, at Brigham and Women’s Hospital (BWH), in Boston, MA is looking for women with lymphangioleiomyomatosis (LAM) to donate blood and urine for research in LAM and tuberous sclerosis complex (TSC).
 If you agree to participate we will collect your blood and urine samples at BWH.
 We will also ask you about your medical history.

-Your samples will be stored in a tissue bank and made available to researchers, within and beyond the Partners’ Healthcare System, who have obtained approval for research in LAM and TSC.
+Your samples will be stored in a tissue bank and made available to researchers, within and beyond the Mass General Brigham System, who have obtained approval for research in LAM and TSC.
 We hope that the research these samples generate will help us to better understand LAM and TSC, and lead to the development of new diagnostic tools and treatments for both diseases

 How can family and friends get involved?